3ADAN

 Dance provides excellent opportunities for success for students of all abilities.
 Dance is suitable for male and female students of all backgrounds and prior experience, and is a University Entrance approved subject.

-This course is for students who will commit to learning via movement and dance.
-You will explore a range of dance genres, exploring movement and ideas you are personally interested in.
+In this course, you will explore a range of dance genres, exploring movement and ideas you are personally interested in.
 Students will be required to collaborate, create, communicate and interpret dance in various ways, turning ideas into visual experiences.
 You are encouraged to draw on your own culture, skills and prior dance experience.
 In this class, we create a safe space where we are supportive of our peers and receive support in return.
 Experience as a dancer is NOT required, however you must be actively willing to participate in all learning activities, to extend yourself, and try new things.

 Ākonga will draw on present and past experience, and explore concepts linked to current society as they create, perform and respond to dance, working as individuals and in groups.